warisali2/asp.net-cheatsheet/README.md

 Razor is a markup syntax for embedding server-based code into webpages.
 The Razor syntax consists of Razor markup, C#, and HTML.
 Files containing Razor generally have a .cshtml file extension.

 For more details, visit [A Razor Cheatsheet](https://github.com/warisali2/razor-cheatsheet).

+# Layout
+Most web apps have a common layout that provides the user with a consistent experience as they navigate from page to page.
+The layout typically includes common user interface elements such as the app header, navigation or menu elements, and footer.

+By convention, the default layout for an ASP.NET app is named `_Layout.cshtml`.
+This layout defines a top level template for views in the app.
+Apps don't require a layout, and apps can define more than one layout, with different views specifying different layouts.